SeVEnMY/db-voa-backend/README.md

     - Spring Boot Web
     - Maven
     - MySQL Local Sever (XAMPP, MySQL Workbench)
+- Please init the database use files inside the folder`/voa/db`
 - Make sure your sql server is running at port 3306, or you could change the sql server URL in file `./resources/application-dev.yml`
 - Build the project and run `VoaApplication.java`
 - The server is running on port 8080 by default.